La Porte Wrongful Death Lawyer

 • Lost financial benefits

-Because you may not be aware of the full extent of damages you suffered, retaining a wrongful death attorney in La Porte is important.
-The attorneys at our firm have a rich history working with financial experts who help us determine the actual value of your claims, allowing us to seek maximum compensation.
-Additionally, not all deaths qualify as wrongful deaths.
-In this case, we also work with medical practitioners to help get to the root cause of death.
+As you may not be fully aware of the extent of damages you have suffered, it is crucial to retain a wrongful death attorney in La Porte.
+The attorneys at our firm have a rich history of working with financial experts who can help us determine the actual value of your claims, enabling us to seek maximum compensation.
+Moreover, it is essential to note that not all deaths qualify as wrongful deaths, and in such cases, we work with medical practitioners to help determine the root cause of death.

 Proving a Fatal Accident Claim

-To successfully file a valid wrongful death lawsuit, there are four basic elements that you must prove.
-They are:
+To successfully file a valid wrongful death lawsuit, there are four basic elements that you must prove:

 Negligence

-Like in any personal injury lawsuit, you must prove that someone else’s negligent behavior led to the death of your loved one.
+As in any personal injury lawsuit, you must demonstrate that someone else’s negligent behavior led to the death of your loved one.
 For example, if a life was lost in a car accident, you must prove that the driver was either intoxicated, speeding, or unqualified to be on the road.

 Breach of Duty of Care

-As the plaintiff, it’s on you to prove that there existed a legal duty of care to your loved one.
-You must establish and show how the defendant owed them a duty of care, and how it was breached.
-For example, if a company failed to provide the deceased with proper safety equipment, causing the death, you must prove that they breached the duty of providing for the safety of your loved one.
+As the plaintiff, it’s your responsibility to prove that there was a legal duty of care owed to your loved one.
+You must establish and demonstrate how the defendant owed them a duty of care and how it was breached.
+For instance, if a company failed to provide the deceased with proper safety equipment, resulting in their death, you must prove that they breached the duty of providing for the safety of your loved one.

 Causation

-If the breach of care never caused harm, you may not have a valid claim.
-But if it did, and you lose your loved one, you must show how the breach of care caused their death.
-In other words, you need to show that the victim would have been alive but for the actions or inactions of the defendant.
+If the breach of care did not cause harm, you may not have a valid claim.
+However, if it did lead to the loss of your loved one, you must show how the breach of care caused their death.
+In other words, you need to demonstrate that the victim would have been alive were it not for the actions or inactions of the defendant.

 Damages

-To generate monetary compensation for your losses, you must show that you incurred quantifiable damages.
+To receive monetary compensation for your losses, you must prove that you have incurred quantifiable damages.
 These may include medical and burial costs, pain and suffering, as well as lost wages.
-This requires strong and compelling evidence, some of which require the input of expert witnesses.
-Our fatal accident attorneys will build a strong case based on the facts revolving around your loss.
+This requires strong and compelling evidence, some of which may require the input of expert witnesses.
+Our fatal accident attorneys will build a robust case based on the facts surrounding your loss.

 Common Causes of Wrongful Death in La Porte

-Different scenarios may lead to wrongful death.
-Presumably, most of them are preventable.
-They include:
+Various scenarios may lead to wrongful death, and many of these tragedies are preventable.
+Some of the common causes include:

 • Car accidents